hemanthadawale/data_science_portfolio/statistics/README.md

 The dataset has details of 594 super hero characters with the following 17 features.

 ## Feature	Description
-ID :	Unique character ID
+ID :	Unique character ID,
-Name :	Name of the character
+Name :	Name of the character,
-Gender :	Male/Female
+Gender :	Male/Female,
-Intelligence :	Intelligence points of the character Strength :	Strength points of the character
+Intelligence :	Intelligence points of the character, Strength :	Strength points of the character,
-Speed :	Speed points of the character
+Speed :	Speed points of the character,
-Durability :	Durability points of the character
+Durability :	Durability points of the character,
-Power :	Power points of the character
+Power :	Power points of the character,
-Combat :	Combat points of the character
+Combat :	Combat points of the character,
-Total :	Total sum of all the above points of the character Height :	Height of the character(-99 value equates to 'immeasurable') Weight :	Weight of the character(-99 value equates to 'immeasurable') SkinColor :	Skin color of the the character
+Total :	Total sum of all the above points of the character, Height :	Height of the character(-99 value equates to 'immeasurable'), Weight :	Weight of the character(-99 value equates to 'immeasurable'), SkinColor :	Skin color of the the character,
-EyeColor :	Eye color of the character
+EyeColor :	Eye color of the character,
-HairColor :	Hair color of the character
+HairColor :	Hair color of the character,
-Race :	Which race the character belongs to
+Race :	Which race the character belongs to,

 ## After completing this project, achieved a better grip on the applications of descriptive statistics.
 Applied the following different ways to summarize the data visually and mathematically.